imagej/imagej.github.io/_pages/plugins/snt/metrics.md

 <span id="e"></span>
 ##### Extension angle
- The _overall_ outgrowth direction of a branch, path, or neurite.
-It is obtained from the slope of a linear regression performed across all coordinates on either the XY, XZ, or ZY plane.
-Extension angles are expressed in degrees, under a [0-360[ range
+The _overall_ outgrowth direction of a branch or path with at least two nodes.
+It is obtained from the slope of a linear regression performed across allcoordinates on either the XY, XZ, or ZY plane.
+Extension angles _absolute_ or _relative_ (_rel._):

+- _Absolute angles_ are measured with respect to a fixed reference and range from [0°-360°[ under a _West-clockwise_ convention (W: 0°; N: 90°; E: 180°; S: 270°)

+- _Relative (rel.) angles_ are measured as the acute intersection angle between the extension angle of a branch/path and the extension angle of its parent, and range between [0°-180°[.
+When no parent exists the relative extension angle is _NaN_

 <span id="h"></span>
 ##### Height